yousefsamir19/Investigating-Netflix-Movies/README.md

 - `netflix_data.csv`: Netflix titles dataset with columns like type, genre, duration, and release year.
 - `netflix_1990s_analysis.py`: Python script containing all analysis and visualization code.
-- `README.md`: This file, explaining the project purpose and how to run it.
+- `README.md`: This file, explaining the project purpose.

 ---